Best Ethical Investment Funds: Our Top Picks In 2023

 Ashim Paun, Co-Head, ESG Research at HSBC

-In research carried out by HSBC it was found that ESG issues make up an estimated average of 43% of the key medium-term financial performance drivers.
-This rises to an average of 50% for emerging markets and this is even higher for sectors like mining, automotive and capital goods.
+In research carried out by HSBC, it was found that ESG issues make up an estimated average of 43% of the key medium-term financial performance drivers.
+This rises to an average of 50% for emerging markets and is even higher for sectors like mining, automotive and capital goods.

 What is ESG investing?

 Investors are increasingly becoming more interested in the environmental, social and governance (ESG) standards of the companies they invest in.

 Fund managers in the sustainable, ethical and socially responsible investing (SRI) space put these concerns at the heart of their investment processes to generate financial returns and benefit society simultaneously.

 Looking closely at Alok Sharma’s 2020 speech, he went on to say:

 ” To make the global green energy transition a reality.
 We need investors to keep seizing the opportunities presented by the renewables revolution.
 In India and of course around the world.

 A study by Imperial College London and the International Energy Agency found that investments in renewables have repeatedly outperformed those in fossil fuels: